 Earth for All – A Survival Guide for Humanity

 Earth For All is both an antidote to despair and a road map to a better future.
 Using powerful state-of-the-art computer modeling to explore policies likely to deliver the most good for the majority of people, a leading group of scientists and economists from around the world present five extraordinary turnarounds to achieve prosperity for all within planetary limits in a single generation.
-Coverage includes:

-• Results of new global modeling that indicates falling well-being and rising social tensions heighten risk of regional societal collapses
+• Results of new global modeling that indicates falling wellbeing and rising social tensions heighten risk of regional societal collapses

 • Two alternative scenarios – Too-Little-Too-Late vs The Giant Leap – and what they mean for our collective future